-The importance of the eligibility traces will be confirmed by comparing the first condition with the others.
-The adaptive decaying will be verified by comparing the standard/replacing eligibility traces with/without it.
-The proposed eligibility traces with multiple time-scale traces will also be verified by comparing the last three conditions.
+Because the proposed method includes the conventional eligibility traces, it can be compared to the conventional methods as an ablation test by using the hyperparameters described above.
+The significance of the eligibility traces will be confirmed in particular by comparing the first condition to the others.
+The adaptive decaying will be validated by comparing standard/replacing eligibility traces with and without them.
+By comparing the last three conditions, the proposed eligibility traces with multiple time-scale traces will also be verified.